Hegseth defends Trump's firings of Pentagon leaders and says there may be more dismissals

 He called Brown "honorable" but said he is "not the right man for the moment," without citing specific deficiencies.
 After the 2020 murder of George Floyd, Brown in a video spoke of his experience as a Black pilot, apparently making him fodder for the Trump administration's wars against inclusion initiatives in the military.

-Of Caine, the Defense secretary said that Trump “respects leaders who untie the hands of war fighters in a very dangerous world.”
+Of Caine, Hegseth said that Trump “respects leaders who untie the hands of war fighters in a very dangerous world.”

-Retired Gen. George Casey, commander of U.S. and multinational forces in Iraq from 2004 to 2007 under Republican President George W. Bush, called the firings “extremely destabilizing.”
-He also noted that the Trump administration can change Pentagon policy without changing personnel, but added, that what happened is “”within the president’s prerogative.”
+Retired Gen. George Casey called the firings “extremely destabilizing.”
+Casey, who was Republican President George W. Bush’s commander of the U.S. and multinational forces in Iraq from 2004 to 2007, also noted that the Trump administration can change Pentagon policy without changing personnel, but added, that what happened is "within the president’s prerogative.”

 “That’s his prerogative," Casey told ABC's “This Week.”
 “He is the commander in chief of the armed forces.”